 Oasis.

-Located along a stream or near a spring, it provides water to quench our thirst and vegetation that creates a shady place to rest.
+A place where water reaches the surface. providing water to quench our thirst and vegetation that offers a shady place to rest.
 It’s a sanctuary, a temporary retreat from the harsh conditions of the journey.
-We pause before moving onward; here we find rest and are equipped for the next steps along our path.
+We can pause here before returning on our way.

 Questions to Consider:

-• How has God been teaching you to discern the difference between oasis and mirage?
+How has God been teaching you the difference between oasis and mirage?

 Prayer: Spend some time in prayer thanking God for His past faithfulness in being your oasis in times of fatigue, difficulty, or pain.
 Ask for His continued guidance through His word, presence, and the faith community to clarify oasis from mirage as you journey.